materials-data-facility/MID3AS-AM-Challenge/index.md

 ## Schedule

-Challenge problems and data packages will be released starting around June 1, 2018.
 Updates on schedule for each challenge will be posted here as they develop.
-Participants will have approximately five (5) months to complete submissions through the participation site.
-The planned submission deadline is November 30, 2018.
-Modifications to that date will be posted here and communicated to all registered participants via email.
-AFRL will grade submissions and announce Top Performers approximately four (4) months after the submission deadline, tentatively planned for March 15, 2019.
-Accompanying this announcement, a workshop will be hosted to debrief participants on the results and honor Top Performers.
+The planned submission deadlines for individual cahllenges are stated in the Challenge Data section above.
+Modifications to those dates will be posted here and communicated to all registered participants via email.
+AFRL will grade submissions and announce Top Performers approximately four (4) months after the submission deadline.
+A workshop will be hosted to debrief participants on the results and honor Top Performers tentatively planned for the week of 24 June 2019.

 ## Logistics